dbvphuong/Basic-Algorithm-Scripting-Title-Case-a-Sentence/README.md

 }
 truncateString("A-tisket a-tasket A green and yellow basket", 8);
 ```
-# Basic Algorithm Scripting: Where do I Belong
+#  Where do I Belong
 ```
 function getIndexToIns(arr, num) {
   // Find my place in this sorted array.